Friday, March 6, 2026

 5. What makes the most money in a bakery?

 The highest profit items in bakeries are typically custom cakes, specialty pastries, artisan breads, and coffee/beverage pairings.
-Wedding and special event catering also generate substantial revenue.
+Wedding and special event catering also generates substantial revenue.
 Successful bakeries often combine high-volume staples that drive daily traffic with high-margin specialty items that boost average transaction value.

 6. Where does a bakery work?